learlab/itell-api/README.md

 Please set ENV=development, ENV=gpu-development, or ENV=production in your .env file and make sure these environment variables are loaded in the shell session where you run the API.
  **If no ENV is set, the default is production, which will likely fail on your system.**

-1. Install `protobuf-compiler` on your system.
-This is a requirement to build `gcld3`.
+1. Install `protobuf-compiler` and/or `libprotobuf-dev` on your system.
+The requirements are system specific.
+They are a dependency of `gcld3`, which is used for language detection.
 2. Clone the repository and run `pip install -r requirements/dev.in` or `pip install -r requirements/gpu.in` depending on your environment.
 3. Make sure to create a `.env` file in the application root directory like `.env.example`
    - Ask a team member for the values to use in the `.env` file.